 Where is the model implemented?

-HANDS operated in 66 local agencies in two states in 2018.
+HANDS operated in 60 local agencies in 1 state in 2020.

 6% Bachelor's degree or higher

 3% Hispanic or Latino